Elmaqoo/face_detection_yolov9/README.md

 <h1 align="center"><span>YOLOv9 for Face Detection</span></h1>

-This repository demonstrates how to train and deploy a YOLOv9 model for highly accurate face detection in both images and videos.
+This repository demonstrates how to train and deploy a YOLOv9 model for highly accurate face detection in both images, videos and live video.
 Using the WIDER Face dataset, the model has been fine-tuned to detect human faces with high precision, making it suitable for a variety of applications such as security systems, face tracking, and more.

 <p align="center" margin: 0 auto;>
   <img src="assets/result.jpg" />